-ATMOSPHERIC ABOVE GROUND TANK STORAGE OF METHANOL 1.1 INTRODUCTION
+1.1 INTRODUCTION

-Guidelines for designing, fabricating, constructing, repairing, and safeguarding above-ground methanol storage tanks is essentially the same as that for liquid transportation fuels such as ethanol and gasoline, and flammable liquid feed stocks such as benzene, acetone, and toluene.
+Guidelines for designing, fabricating, constructing, repairing, and safeguarding above-ground methanol storage tanks are essentially the same as those for liquid transportation fuels such as ethanol and gasoline, and flammable liquid feed stocks such as benzene, acetone, and toluene.
 However, physical and chemical properties of methanol are unique to methanol and are not the same as those of other bulk-stored flammable liquids.
 Some considerations of tank storage are unique to methanol.